 Mr. Long has been quoted in media outlets such as the New York Times, USA Today, Boston Globe, Boston Herald, Banker and Tradesman and the Boston Business Journal on investigations and security related matters.
 He has also appeared on national television shows including, Frontline, Masterminds, and the Biography Channel relating to his investigations, as well as most of New England’s local and cable news shows.

 Upon taking elected office, Attorney General Tom Reilly selected Mr. Long for his Transition Committee on Public Safety.

 In June 2009, Mr. Long was asked by Boston Police Commissioner, Edward F. Davis to serve as a member of the Board of Directors for the Boston Police Foundation.
 A non-profit organization seeking to assist the Boston Police with private funding for implementing innovative and effective strategies in reducing violent crime in the City of Boston.

 In 2012, Mr. Long was elected president of the Boston Police Foundation where he served until March 2019.

 Mr. Long is a member of the Ancient and Honorable Artillery Company of Massachusetts, the third oldest military organization in the world and the oldest in the western hemisphere.
-Members have included four presidents of the United States and nine Medal of Honor winners.
+Members have included four presidents of the United States and nine Medal of Honor recipients.
 Mr. Long is also a former member of the Board of Directors of the Massachusetts Cystic Fibrosis Foundation, and one of the founders of the extremely successful, Cystic Fibrosis Walkathon.
 In 2004, Mr. Long was named recipient of the Frank Maletesta Award, the highest award given out at its annual dinner.